Another Tricky Day: Background

-"Another Tricky Day" was included on the UK version of the compilation album The Ultimate Collection.
+"Another Tricky Day" was included on the UK version of the compilation album The Ultimate Collection (2002).

-Video
+Music video

-A video in the same style as the videos for "You Better You Bet" and "Don't Let Go the Coat" was made at the same session as the videos for the singles, even though the song was not released as a single.
+A music video in the same style as the videos for "You Better You Bet" and "Don't Let Go the Coat" was made at the same session as the videos for the singles, even though the song was not released as a single.

 Live history

-Some lyrics of "Another Tricky Day" first appeared live in a 1980 jam of "Dance it Away" that the Who performed.
+Some lyrics of "Another Tricky Day" first appeared live in a 1980 jam of "Dance It Away" that the Who performed.
 It was then played live on several tours, including the band's 1981 tour, as well as their 2002 and 2004 tours.
 Roger Daltrey performed the song on his 2022 UK tour.
-It has also been a part of The Who’s set list on their 2022 North America Tour.
+It has also been a part of the Who's setlist on their 2022 North America Tour.